Dingle

 Discover Dingle

-Past memories of Ryan’s Daughter and Far and Away, fresh memories to many still.
-Walk around Sleagh Head for breathtaking views across to the Blasket Islands.
+Tour the peninsula to visit medieval ring forts, beehive huts, and prehistoric standing stones with Ogham inscriptions.
+Cinematic sheer cliff drops are edged by the bluest of water, perfect backdrops for movies such as Ryan’s Daughter and Far and Away.
+Walk around Sleagh Head for breathtaking views across the Blasket Islands.
 Being close to the Skellig Islands, Star Wars films have recently adored these shores.